 Thanks to the movement toward a less-processed life, bakers have a plethora of gluten and grain-free flours to choose from nowadays.
 Cassava, sorghum, tigernut flour - the list goes on and on.

 However, many are only available online, and cost a pretty penny at that.
-Here are my favorites that can be found in most nationwide grocery stores from thoughtful brands like Bob's Red Mill:
+Here are my favorites that can be found in most nationwide grocery stores:

 - Fine-ground almond flour